United States constitutional sentencing law: Capital sentences

 The Cruel and Unusual Punishments Clause has more to say about capital sentences.
 First, the Clause entirely precludes the use of capital punishment for crimes other than murder.
 Even with murder, the defendant must personally kill, attempt to kill, or intend to kill.
-Second, the Clause entirely precludes the use of capital punishment against certain classes of defendants, such as the insane, the mentally retarded, juveniles at the time of the crime, and those who are not competent at the time of the execution.
+Second, the Clause entirely precludes the use of capital punishment against certain classes of defendants, such as the insane, the intellectually disabled, juveniles at the time of the crime, and those who are not competent at the time of the execution.

 Third, the Clause prevents the arbitrary and discriminatory use of the death penalty.
 Nor can the death penalty be mandatory for those convicted of a certain offense.
 Aggravating factors must be found by a jury.
 Aggravating factors cannot be vague.
 The sentencing decision-maker must have the authority to consider all mitigating factors.

 Fourth, the Clause requires certain additional procedural rules in capital cases.
 For example, the jury must be permitted to consider a lesser included offense.
 Witherspoon v.
 Illinois (1968) held that jurisdictions could permit prosecutors for-cause strikes of jurors who would never impose the death penalty, but not jurors who were merely opposed to the death penalty.
 Such a jury is known as a death-qualified jury.
 Similarly, the defendant must be allowed to challenge for cause a juror who would impose the death penalty in every capital case.